Goalkeepers: Vincent Enyeama (Lille), Austin Ejide (Hapoel Be’er Sheva), Chigozie Agbim (Gombe United).

 Manager: Stephen Keshi

-Keshi sets up his team in a defensive manner, then looking to counter attack with plenty of pace and power.
+Keshi sets up his team in a defensive manner, then looks to counter attack with plenty of pace and power.
 This team has an abundance of talented athletes but is also young and hungry.

 Key Player – John Obi Mikel

-The athletic Chelsea man has been much improved for his club over the past few seasons and this from has translated into his international play, where he has been a key man in the heart of the Nigeria midfield.
+The athletic Chelsea man has been much improved for his club over the past few seasons and this form has translated into his international play, where he has been a key man in the heart of the Nigeria midfield.

 He is the anchor in midfielder, a skilled passer and a tough tackler.
 These attributes help release and accentuate the qualities of players around him.
 Most notably blocking off the midfield and releasing counter attacks for his quick and powerful front men.

-Whilst it’s not immediately obvious, Mikel is tantamount to how this Nigerian team play.
+Whilst it’s not immediately obvious, Mikel is vital to how this Nigerian team play.
 He needs to be switched on defensively and seamless in transitioning the ball from defence, through midfield and into attack.